-However, their language often resembles public land-use policies and stands in for more restrictive language in developments especially when they are situated outside of incorporated municipalities, where corresponding county policies may be weak.
+However, their language often resembles public land-use policies and stands in for more restrictive language in developments, especially when they are situated outside of incorporated municipalities, where corresponding county policies may be weak.
 CC&Rs also serve to establish community standards and expectations of behaviors and obligations on the part of homeowners.
 They are enforced, and can be modified, through acts of HOA boards of directors.

 Many U.S. HOAs do not include any outdoor lighting requirements in their CC&Rs.
-Those that do tend to limit restrictions only to preventing light trespass, which is a condition in which light originating on one property is received on another.
+Those that do, tend to limit restrictions only to preventing light trespass, which is a condition in which light originating on one property is received on another.
 But there is often little or no practical guidance to homeowners as to how to effectively deal with the problem.
 Lighting falls under the broad heading of “use restrictions” that are commonly found in U.S. HOAs and that have been upheld by courts.

 The items in the model CC&Rs reflect the best of our knowledge of how to limit the impact of outdoor lighting while reasonably accommodating the property rights of homeowners.
 The effect is what we call “neighbor-friendly” outdoor lighting, which aims to defuse lighting disputes between and among property owners and to prevent lighting installations from creating conditions of nuisance before problems can start.
 Clear and understandable rules are the key to achieving success in light pollution control through HOAs.

 Depending on what one’s state law and the CC&Rs dictate, there are usually limits on how long the CC&Rs can be in effect without being renewed or amended.
-After that initial period, the members of the association typically have to vote to renew or terminate the covenants; otherwise, they generally expire and are no longer enforceable.
+After that initial period, the members of the HOA typically have to vote to renew or terminate the covenants; otherwise, they generally expire and are no longer enforceable.
 So don’t expect these changes to be indefinitely binding on property owners.
 However, establishing community standards early in a new development can bring some ‘peer pressure’ to maintain those standards even if the influence of binding property restrictions later fades away.